lenishu/QGhana2022/README.md

 Bronze was publicly available on July 7, 2019.

-Bronze-Qiskit was released by Abuzer Yakaryilmaz in February 2021.
+Bronze-ProjectQ is being developed by Vishal Sharathchandra Bajpe, Marija Šćekić, and Abuzer Yakaryilmaz.

 ### Video lectures

-The recording lectures were prepared by Abuzer Yakaryilmaz, Özlem Salehi Köken, and Anastasija Trizna (QLatvia) in August 2020.
-New recordings will be uploaded in Spring 2021.
+The recording lectures for classical systems were prepared by Abuzer Yakaryilmaz in August 2020.

-### Bronze-Qiskit 2021
+### Bronze-ProjectQ 2021

 Agnieszka Wolska prepared the new graphics and logos.